dream11/react-native-remote-ui/README.md

 # react-native-server-component

 Server Component allow react-native (Host) applications to render remote (Server) components.
 Remote components are loaded through URI at runtime.
 Remotely loaded components behaves similar to the locally imported components.
+Server Component are babel transpiled source code of tsx or jsx, which is executed at runtime.
+This gives capability to update/change UI without app release.
+Server Components can use react lifecycle events like `useEffect` or state.

 ## Installation